haileyhendrickson/CAISOAPI/README.md

 - Detailed documentation: documentation.txt (includes daily log and processes)
 - Data dictionary: Notes about each report type under the 'prices' tab at the CASIO OASIS site.
 - All other files are part of the creation process, including learning and testing new python skills.

-Last updated: June 2025

-Workflow:
-WEEK: (to be completed by the end of that week)
-1. energy market/company research and orientation
-2. finish project concept, baseline CAISO API query in python and data dictionary
-3. finish query bugs, build cleaning program, finish back-end
-4. push code to GUI of choice. finish “minimum viable product”, get feedback from consultants on usability
-5. Add to product from feedback, work on documentation.
-6. walk-through video, finish HMA report